THE SHIPYARD

 From the outset, the one CVW operated a fighter group composed entirely

 of megafighters (these are shown on the SSD).
+It was designed to operate with an E3A Heavy

-with two MRS shuttles (shown on the SSD but not included in the BPV).
-A drogue of some type was also normally
+included in the BPV).
+A drogue of some

-carried – this was usually a seeking weapon drogue (also shown on the SSD – not
+type was also normally carried – this was usually a seeking weapon drogue (also

-same drone storage capacity as the CVA.
+The CVW has the same drone storage capacity as the CVA.

 The CVW operated interchangeably with the other